GoogleCloudPlatform/dataflow-prediction-example/README.md

  trained with TensorFlow, and the trained model is exported into a Cloud Storage bucket in advance.
 The model is dynamically restored on the worker nodes of prediction jobs.
-This enables you to make predictions against a large dataset stored in a Cloud Storage bucket or BigQuery tables in a scalable manner since Cloud Dataflow automatically distribute the prediction tasks to multiple worker nodes.
+This enables you to make predictions against a large dataset stored in a Cloud Storage bucket or BigQuery tables, in a scalable manner, because Cloud Dataflow automatically distribute the prediction tasks to multiple worker nodes.

 ## Products
 - [Cloud Dataflow][1]